comprobo25/comprobo25.github.io/in-class/day11.md

 ### Connection Between the Particle Filter and the Bayes Filter

 Advice:
 * The core idea is this concept of sequential importance sampling (SIS).
 The writeup of this are pretty technical, but you may start with this resource from [Columbia by Frank Wood](http://www.stat.columbia.edu/~fwood/Tutorials/sequential_monte_carlo.pdf).
-You can also check out section 4.2 of the [Probabalistic Robotics book](https://docs.ufpr.br/~danielsantos/ProbabilisticRobotics.pdf).
+You can also check out section 4.2 of the [Probabilistic Robotics book](https://docs.ufpr.br/~danielsantos/ProbabilisticRobotics.pdf).